Sagebox/Sagebox-rs/README.md

 Sagebox drops cleanly into existing code or new projects when rapidly prototyping or exploring creative ideas.

-Sagebox is also designed for education, hobbyist, and general creative, free-form development and rapid prototyping without the need to write a lot of interface code just to add a button, slider, or other control (or to remove them).
+Sagebox is also designed for education, hobbyist, and general creative, freeform development and rapid prototyping without the need to write a lot of interface code just to add a button, slider, or other control (or to remove them).

 > Sagebox has been used professionally in the tech industry by companies like Pentair and Pioneer, and most recently in the semiconductor field at ASML, where it was called “that magic program.”